tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxS.md

 * U-Boot: watchdog will reset the system after using `wdt start [timeout]`.
   Watchdog is enabled but not configured for automatic servicing.
   If needed, `CONFIG_WATCHDOG` can be activated in defconfig.
+* U-Boot: not booting when building with secure boot enabled.
+With updating to NXP base v2024.04 the size of SPL is larger than with older versions.
+This requires to build with only one RAM configuration enabled.
+As example on how to add this for TQMa8MPxS, see `TQMA8MPXL_RAM_SINGLE_2GB` as example for TQMa8MPxL and use it instead of `TQMA8MPXS_RAM_MULTI` in U-Boot defconfig.
+Other config settings can easily be added.

 ## Build Artifacts